 We hired a lawyer and filed suit in Rome to have the bogus will annulled.
 We assembled witnesses including several who attested to Juanita's fading consciousness in her last days and neighbors who asserted that there had been no prior relationship between Juanita and Rullo and thus no reasonable explanation for such a sudden change of heart.

-Marthe returns to Italy every year to paint and run an arts residency in Puglia, and another one in Cassis, France.
+Marthe returns to Italy every year to paint and for years ran an arts residency in Puglia, and another one in Cassis, France.
 See BAUinstitute.org for spectacular photos.
-Katy and Marthe just enjoyed a reunion (2014) with French and Italian friends and family in Cassis.
+In 2008, Alexi, Cara, and Dan lived for a year in Rome.
+Cara and Alexi attended 11th grade at Dan's former high school, Saint Stephen's.
+All agreed it was fabulous year.
+In 2014, Katy and Marthe enjoyed a reunion with French and Italian friends and family in Cassis.
 We can't stay away from our European second home and will be forever grateful to our parents for introducing us to it.